 We have a significant amount of indebtedness.
 As of September 30, 2020, we had \$67.1 million of outstanding borrowings under the Deerfield Facility Agreement.
 Amounts outstanding under the Deerfield Facility Agreement bear interest at a rate of 6.75% per annum, and all outstanding principal and accrued interest for our outstanding borrowings under the Deerfield Facility Agreement are due and payable on March 31, 2021.
-While we have entered into the December 2020 Exchange Agreement in hopes of restructuring some portion of this debt, we cannot guarantee that the transactions contemplated under the December 2020 Exchange Agreement will be consummated.
 Our obligations under the Deerfield Facility Agreement are secured by substantially all of our assets.
 We could in the future incur additional indebtedness beyond our borrowings under our Deerfield Facility Agreement.